 Why is My Cat Fearful of Her Carrier?

-- Place treats, catnip, or toys inside the carrier to encourage your cat to go inside.
-Often, you will first see that treats are removed from the carrier overnight.
-Cats do not learn from punishment or force.
-Give rewards to encourage positive behavior.
+- Place treats, catnip, or toys inside the carrier to encourage your cat to enter it at home.
+Often, you will first see that treats are removed from the carrier during the night.

 - It may take days or weeks before your cat starts to trust the carrier.
 Remain calm, patient, and reward desired behaviors.

 - If you still have trouble, you may need to assess the carrier itself and find a carrier that your cat likes.
-Your veterinarian can help you with this search.
+Your veterinarian can help you with carrier recommendations.

-- Clean the carrier thoroughly with a non-noxious cleanser, rinse well, and leave in the sun to dry for a day.
-This can help remove any previously released stress pheromones.
+- A new carrier is sometimes important because the stress pheromones released in previous car rides may still be present.
+At the very least, clean the carrier thoroughly with a non-scent cleanser, rinse well, and leave it in the sun to dry for a day.

-If your cat needs to be transported immediately to go to the veterinarian or due to another emergency situation, and she is not yet accustomed to the carrier, the following tips may help:
+If your cat needs to be transported immediately to the veterinarian or due to another emergency situation and is not yet used to the carrier, the following tips may help:

 - Start by putting the carrier in a small room with few hiding places.

 - Bring your cat into the room and close the door.
 Move slowly and calmly.

 - Do not chase your cat to get her into the carrier as this will make her more scared